sonurdogan/tlmsa/README.md

 Part 1 can be done by retrieveData.R by defining TCGA project name in the code.
 Once data is retrieved, Part 2 and 3 can be found as a part of tlmsa python package.

-Also, Part 2 and 3 can perform on a data other than TCGA.
+Also, part 2 and 3 can perform on a data other than TCGA.
 Detailed instruction can be found in tutorial.py

 ## Pipeline workflow